bevyengine/bevy-website/content/learn/book/assets/lifetimes.md

 +++
-title = "Asset Lifetimes and Preloading" insert_anchor_links = "right"
+title = "Loading assets in advance" insert_anchor_links = "right"
 [extra]
 weight = 2
 +++

-Assets are automatically removed whenever all their handles have been dropped (with the exception of UUID assets).
-This is done through reference-counting: creating/cloning a handle increments the asset's reference count, dropping a handle decrements the asset's reference count, and when the reference count hits zero, the asset is removed (aka unloaded).
+Assets are automatically removed whenever all their handles have been dropped.
+This is done by tracking every reference created for a specific asset.
+Creating or cloning a handle increments the asset's reference count, while dropping a handle decrements the asset's reference count.
+When the reference count hits zero, the asset is removed (aka unloaded).

-While this strategy is straightforward, it can lead to some issues if not considered.
+While this strategy is straightforward, it can cause issues if handles are dropped before they are finished being used.
 Imagine the following part of a game:

 ```rust
 #[derive(Component)]